xiaoli-dong/bioinfo_notebook/README.md

-I am using this repository to share some of the analysis methods I used in my work and hope this can be useful for others.
+I am using this repository to share some of the analysis methods I used in my previous work and hope this can be useful for others.

 ## Table of contents
 - Nanopore sequencing and analysis